segmentrouting/srv6-labs/README.md

 # srv6-labs
 A repository containing several types of SRv6 lab or demo projects.

+The repository is organized around network topology scenarios and the tools used to launch a given topology.
+For example:

+* clab-quickstart - contains topology definition yaml files and router configs for quickly getting up and running using the containerlab (clab) topology orchestrator.
+See also: https://containerlab.dev/

+* kvm - prebuilt xml files and configs for launching virtual machine topologies using kvm

-Project subdirectories include READMEs, scripts, configs, and other tools for building SRv6 test topologies and running various simulation or demo scenarios.
+Each project subdirectory includes READMEs, scripts, configs, and other tools for building SRv6 topologies and running various simulation or demo scenarios.

 ### Containerlab subdirectory
 Contains instructions, sample ymls, and configs for using Containerlab to build and launch sonic-vxr8000 or xrd network topologies